 Pitch and Synopsis:

-During her travels, she visits the autogenocide site in Cambodia and encounters two survivors, and follows her fear by snorkeling close to mantel rays in the Flores Sea.
-With less than three months left before her return to America, she stumbles upon Bhutan, a country with 71% of its land under forest cover but lacks ultrasound machines.
-This kingdom might be where she wants to live, but is she romanticizing it?
-She returns to decide as readers learn other sides of her deceased mother.
+During her travels, Tiffany visits the autogenocide site in Cambodia and encounters two survivors, and follows her fear by snorkeling close to mantel rays in the Flores Sea.
+As her budget diminishes, she has less than three months left before her return to America.
+She then stumbles upon Bhutan, a landlocked country with 71% of its land under forest cover, and is drawn to its charm.
+Unsure if she should pursue the country, a group of tourists she meets in New Zealand helps her decide.
+The travel memoir closes in on how not every ending is conclusive and that some losses might have been a blessing.

 Email me at tiffanyyunedits at gmail dot com for the full manuscript or the first three chapters, etc.